Codecademy/docs/content/postgresql/concepts/field-selection/field-selection.md

   - 'paths/analyze-data-with-sql'
 ---

 In PostgreSQL, **Field Selection** allows the user to fetch a specific column or field from the database.
-This `SELECT` statement is used with the column name to retrieve the data.
+The `SELECT` statement is used with the column name to retrieve the data.

 ## Syntax